Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Experiments

 \subsubsection{Park Environment}

-In this experiment, we used a handheld device to collect the LiDAR and IMU data in a large park filled with trees.
+In this experiment, we use a handheld device to collect the LiDAR and IMU data in a large park filled with trees.
 In order to show the drift, the data collection route starts and ends at the same place.
-Besides, to avoid randomness, we collecte the data of three different trajectories, of which two groups are 400m long around the periphery of the park, and one group is 800m long around the periphery and the interior of the park.
-The mapping result of the park with the longest trajectory is shown in Fig. \ref{fig:park_result}(a).
-The drift of the three groups of data are respectively $0.05m$, $0.04m$ and $0.08m$, which indicates that our method is extremely low drift.
-The scan rate is set to 10 Hz in this experiment, and the average processing time of a scan is 10 ms with an average of 1546 effective matching points.
+Besides, to avoid randomness, we collect the data of three different trajectories, of which two groups are 485m long around the periphery of the park, and one group is 815m long around the periphery and the interior of the park.
+The mapping result of the park with the longest trajectory is shown in Fig. 2 of the supplementary material \cite{Supplementary}.

-It is noted from the Fig. \ref{fig:park_result}(a) that the park is filled with a large number of trees and has few structures (see the aligned satellite image in Fig. \ref{fig:park_result}(a)) similar to those found in the urban environment.
-However, due to our adaptive coarse-to-fine voxel map, we can make good use of information from the tree trunks and some other small structural planes.
-As we set the coarse map resolution in this scene to 2m and the deepest layer of the octree to 3, we finally obtained many planes of three sizes: 2928 planes with the size of 2m, 26069 planes with the size of 1m, and 104352 planes with the size of 0.5m.
-An example of a plane map can be seen in Fig. \ref{fig:park_result}(b).